In this section:

 You can include in your claim any items you missed on earlier claims so long as they relate to VAT charged in the calendar year you're claiming for.

 Before you can make your first claim online, you will need to have registered and enrolled to use VAT online services.
-If you’ve not already done so, do this as soon as you can, as you will need an activation code (also known as an activation PIN) before you can claim for the first time.
+If you’ve not already done so, do this as soon as you can, as you will need an activation code before you can claim for the first time.
 The activation code is sent by post and can take up to a week to arrive.

 If you want an agent to submit your claim, they will need to register and enrol to use the HMRC VAT for Agents service.
 You will then need to authorise them to submit claims on your behalf.